krishjha1121/Prep/Java with OOP/Exception Handling/README.md

 ### 📢 `throws` Keyword

+- Used to deligate the responsibility of handling the exception to the caller (JVM or Method).
+- It is used only to convince the compiler and its usage does not prevent abnormal termination of the program.
 - **Purpose**: Declare that method might throw exceptions
 - **Usage**: In method signature
 - **Syntax**: `methodName() throws ExceptionType1, ExceptionType2`
 - **Effect**: Passes responsibility to caller
+- **Scope** : Should try to use only for checked exceptions.

 ### Comparison Table: